Lenvatinib (By mouth)

 - This medicine may cause the following problems:

-- Increased risk for heart problems, heart attack, stroke, blood clots, or bleeding problems
+- Increased risk for heart problems, heart failure, heart attack, stroke, blood clots, or bleeding problems

 - Liver problems